 - Instructions may not be clear

 This is another hands-free model designed to catch letdown milk for less waste.
 It’s made of food-grade silicone and free of all toxic chemicals.
 It’s durable, light, and lets you adjust the suction for personal comfort.
 A dust cover keeps the milk clean, and the pump is easy to wash and sanitize.

 Some women report bruising and inaccurate measurement markings.
 But it’s affordable so a good one to try if you don’t want to spend a lot.

 - Inaccurate measurements

 Phillips Avent is another longtime trusted brand in the baby feeding industry.
-It’s compatible with other Avent bottles and breastmilk storage bags you may already have.
+It is compatible with other Avent bottles and breastmilk storage bags you may already have.
 It’s design lets you sit at a good angle so you’re comfortable during pumping.
-It’s compact and light, so you can take it with you anywhere.
+It is also compact and light, so you can take it with you anywhere.

 As with most big name products, it’s a little pricier than lesser-known brands.
 Some women have reported it’s a little noisy during use and may be uncomfortable for larger nipples or breasts.
 If you’re looking for a trusted name that’s been around a while, though, it’s a good investment.

 - May cause discomfort for women with larger nipples or breasts